James N. Stewart: United States Air Force service

 Stewart was commissioned as a second lieutenant in 1977 and left active duty in 1992.
 He continued his military career as a member of the Air Force Reserve Command until 2014.

 His decorations include the Air Force Distinguished Service Medal, Legion of Merit, Airman's Medal, and Meritorious Service Medal.

 Civilian career

-Following his retirement from the Air Force Reserve, Stewart moved to Charlotte, North Carolina.
+Following his retirement from the air force reserve, Stewart moved to Charlotte, North Carolina.
 He was appointed to the North Carolina Military Affairs Commission by Governor Pat McCrory in 2015.

-President Donald Trump tapped Stewart to be Assistant Secretary of Defense for Manpower and Reserve Affairs in January 2018 and was confirmed by the Senate on October 11.
+President Donald Trump chose Stewart to be Assistant Secretary of Defense for Manpower and Reserve Affairs in January 2018, confirmed by the Senate on October 11.
 After serving in this position and as acting Under Secretary of Defense for Personnel and Readiness until December 2019, he submitted his resignation to Secretary Mark Esper.